-Welcome to the homepage for the Engineering Co-operative Education Program at the University of Kentucky.
+Welcome to the Engineering Co-operative Education Program at the University of Kentucky.

 This program is the traditional, engineering academic option for undergraduates and serves all nine undergraduate majors in the UK College of Engineering: Biosystems, Chemical, Materials, Civil, Electrical, Computer, Mechanical, Mining Engineering and Computer Science.
 Our students work full time for a minimum of three semesters, which alternate with full time academic work.

 Lou Takacs Co-op of the Year Awardee Honored at Tau Beta Pi Banquet

 Congratulations to Leann Gottuso, our 2013-14 recipient of the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
 This award is named for former DuPont executive and co-op office engineer in residence, Lou Takacs, whose family has funded the annual award.

 Leann is a senior in Civil Engineering and will graduate in May 2014.
 She was a co-op at LG&E/KU and has accepted full time employment with the utility.

 She will receive the official award at the annual Tau Beta Pi Awards Banquet on April 15, 2014.

 Our mission is to provide students with at least 12 months of work experience while they continue to make progress towards an academic degree in engineering.
 The co-op program integrates theory learned in the classroom with its practical application in industry.

 We also strive to provide industry with the students needed to maintain a skilled and well educated workforce for future years.
 Our employers get a chance to mentor a student, introduce him or her to their business, and possibly hire him or her after graduation.

 Through co-operative education, we help students obtain transferable skills, such as communication, leadership, presentation, teamwork and social skills.
 Students get a glimpse of “real life” as an engineer.”